Products and Materials we like:

 The contract you sign with us and the signature/footer of any email we send you will have a link pointing you to this section of this website and advising you to read it before you sign anything or hand us any money for anything.

 By signing a contract you also agree that we don't have to provide you with any information about our vendors (which could give our competition the upper hand if the info ever got out) and we don't have to provide you with any invoices showing our costs on the materials we order.
+We provide our customers a turn-key total price, not a breakdown.
+If the total is acceptable for the scope of the work, then how it all breaks down for us shouldn't matter to the customer.
+Same as when you buy something at any retailer - you don't know their costs for that item, the shipping they paid to get it, or the labor they pay to put it on the shelf; you only know the total.

 *This policy does not include anything we buy locally at Lowe's, H.D., or any local lumber company - which is all of the pine we use and standard hardware.